NoeSAFFAF/atac_project2021/readme.md

 In case that didn't work, you can also add the dataset manually with the TTL file reprensenting our dungeon in `/graph` (by ensuring adding every triples of a ttl file goes into a named graph of the same name) using the Apache Jena Fuseki UI interface,

+Note : if compiling dependencies fails (which may happen), run the uberJar instead of gradle runLoadGraph with `java -jar build/libs/GraphLoader-0.1.jar`.

 ### Install Hypermedea

 Hypermedea is a software extension using Cartago technology for MAS systems that contains the LinkedDataFuSpider artifact our agent from our JaCaMo framework can use for hypermedea appliances.